 عنوان مقاله [English]

-Materials and Methods The research was performed on Khazak chickens in the Research Center of Domestic Animals (RCDA) in the University of Zabol, Zabol, Iran.
+Materials and Methods: The research was performed on Khazak chickens in the Research Center of Domestic Animals (RCDA) in the University of Zabol, Zabol, Iran.
 A total of 360 seven- day- old chicks were randomly allocated to 9 dietary treatments including three levels of energy (2600, 2800 and 3000 kcal / kg) and protein (17, 19 and 21%) as a factorial experiment in a completely randomized design with four replications, and 10 birds in each replication.
 The chicks entered the experimental pen in seven days of old and they were examined with experimental diets for 12 weeks.
 The birds had ad libitum access to feed and water throughout the experiment.
 Eenvironmental conditions in terms of light, temperature and humidity were considered similar for experimental treatments.
 Weighing chickens and feed intake were measured weekly.
 Other parameters including average daily body weight gain, feed conversion ratio, daily energy and protein intake, energy and protein efficiency ratio were calculated based on the body weight and feed intake data, in three age ranges (7 to 35, 35 to 63 and 63 to 91 days of age) and the whole period.
 The collected data were analyzed using GLM procedure of SAS software version 9.1 and the means were compared with Tukey test at 5% level.

-Results and Discussion The results showed that the effect of different energy and protein levels had a significant effect on weight gain, feed intake (except for 63-91 days of age period), feed conversion ratio, energy and protein intake (except for 63-91 days of age period) in three studied periods and whole period (P˂0.05).
-Also, the energy and protein interaction showed a significant effect on all studied variables in all periods (P /0 0.05).
-The effect of energy and protein levels were not significant on protein efficiency ratio (PER) and energy efficiency ratio (EER), respectively.
-During the starter period, birds may have physical limitations when they consume low-density diets.
-In fact, there is a decrease in energy consumption due to physical limitations when the birds consume a diet with low energy and protein in the starter period.
-As the results of the present study showed, determining the optimal energy and protein levels of the diet is very important to maximize the performance of native chickens.
-In order to balance poultry performance and economic production, an applied feeding program represent a compromise between the nutritional requirement of the animal and management needs.
-Thus, one possible way to achieve this balance is a diet formulation that can regulate a specific ratio of protein to renewable energy
+Results and Discussion: The study results indicate that varying energy and protein levels had a significant impact on weight gain, feed intake (except during the 63-91 day age range), feed conversion ratio, and energy and protein intake (excluding the 63-91 day age range) during all three periods studied as well as over the entire period (P < 0.05).
+Furthermore, the interaction between energy and protein showed a significant effect on all variables studied across all periods (P < 0.05).
+However, the impact of energy and protein levels on protein efficiency ratio (PER) and energy efficiency ratio (EER) was not significant.
+During the starter period, physical limitations may cause birds to consume less energy with low-density diets.
+Thus, when birds consume diets that are low in energy and protein during this period, their energy consumption declines due to these physical limitations.
+The study results indicate that determining optimal energy and protein levels in the diet is crucial for maximizing the performance of native chickens.
+To balance poultry performance and economic production, an applied feeding program that compromises between the animal's nutritional requirements and management needs is necessary.
+Consequently, one approach to achieving this balance is by developing a diet formulation that can regulate a specific ratio of protein to renewable energy.

-Conclusion Although, the many performance variables were not significant between energy levels of 3000 with 2800 kcal/kg and protein levels of 21 with 19%, but the negative effect on performance was observed by reducing energy level to 2600 kcal/kg and protein level to 17 %.
+Conclusion: Although, the many performance variables were not significant between energy levels of 3000 with 2800 kcal/kg and protein levels of 21 with 19%, but the negative effect on performance was observed by reducing energy level to 2600 kcal/kg and protein level to 17 %.
 So level of 2800 kcal/kg and 19% for energy and protein suggested for these ages of chickens.